Blog > Diets, Dairy-free

 Symptoms of Lactose Intolerance

 The symptoms of lactose intolerance usually show up within 30-120 minutes of consuming dairy.
-Common symptoms include:
+According to Mayo Clinic, common symptoms include:

 • Bloating